shebinkoshy/AlertView-and-ActionSheet-for-all-iOS-version-with-handler/README.md

-# AlertView-and-ActionSheet-for-all-iOS-version-with-handler
+# AlertView and ActionSheet for iOS 6 to iOS 10 version with action handler

-<title>AlertView and ActionSheet for all iOS version with action handler</title>
+<title>AlertView and ActionSheet for iOS 6 to iOS 10 version with action handler</title>

 <br>